The Ford Everest range has gained a rugged BaseCamp special edition for 2021, plus drive-away pricing across the range and some minor tweaks.

 - 20-inch alloy wheels

 The Titanium drops the Sport’s unique exterior and interior trim but adds:

 - Rear cross-traffic alert

 - Six-way power passenger’s seat

 - Panoramic sunroof

 - Semi-automatic parallel parking assist

-An option package is available on the Trend, Sport and Titanium which adds a power-folding third row and a full-size spare.
+An option package is available on the Trend and Titanium which adds a power-folding third row and a full-size spare.
 In the Sport, this adds only the power-folding third row.